Buying Used Espresso Machines & Grinders – Kev’s Guide

 Iberital MC2 Review

-The Lelit Fred is essentially the same coffee grinder as the MC2, nevertheless in a better quality shell, and on-demand instead of timer.
-It doesn’t come up often used, nevertheless you can get them for about £160 from Bella Barista.
+The Lelit Fred is essentially the same mill as the MC2, but in a better quality shell, and on-demand instead of timer.
+It doesn’t come up often used, but you can get them for about £160 from Bella Barista.

 For more on grinders see: